Home Aviation Private Jets to World Cup Final 2026

 2. Match aircraft to airport from the start

-If you're arriving internationally on a heavy jet, rule out Teterboro immediately and build the plan around Morristown or Newark.
-Don't book an aircraft and then discover the weight limit.
+If arriving internationally on a heavy jet, rule out Teterboro immediately and build the plan around Morristown or Newark.
+The worst outcome is booking an aircraft and then discovering the weight limit at the slot confirmation stage.

 3. Use a broker with broad operator access

 The World Cup Final is not a trip where a single operator with a fixed fleet gives you enough flexibility.
-You need the ability to compare aircraft types, airports, and slot availability across a wide network — and to adapt if your first plan becomes unworkable as the tournament progresses.
-Villiers connects buyers with 10,000+ aircraft across licensed operators and doesn't own its own fleet.
+You need the ability to compare aircraft types, airports, and slot availability across a wide network — and to adapt if the first plan becomes unworkable.
+JetLuxe connects buyers with a wide operator network without owning its own fleet, surfacing both standard charter and empty leg inventory.

-• Which airport is planned — and does your aircraft's MTOW clear Teterboro's 100,000 lb limit if TEB is the answer?
+• Which airport is planned — and does the aircraft's MTOW clear Teterboro's 100,000 lb limit if TEB is the answer?

 • Are FBO parking and handling already reserved, or subject to availability?